QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 that led to what he thought was an intractable, infinite dimensional  state space.

 That led him
+to propose a more manageable model that revealed the hidden Markov component of the demand shock after a fixed number of periods.

+Thus,

+  * Townsend wanted to assume that at time :math:`t` firms in industry :math:`i` observe :math:`k_t^i, Y_t^i, P_t^i, (P^{-i})^t`, where :math:`(P^{-i})^t` is the history of prices in
+    the other market up to time :math:`t`.

+  * Because that turned out to be too challenging, Townsend made an alternative assumption that eased his calculations: that after a large number :math:`S` of periods, firms in industry :math:`i` observe the hidden Markov component of the demand shock :math:`\theta_{t-S}`.

-to propose a more manageable model that he argued could do a good job of approximating the intractable model.
+Townsend argued that the more manageable model  could do a good job of approximating the intractable model in which the Markov component of the demand shock remains unobserved for ever.

 By applying technical machinery of :cite:`PCL`, :cite:`Pearlman_Sargent2005` showed that there is a recursive